Mamaduka/bookmark-card/readme.txt

 == Changelog ==

 = 2.2.0 - 2022-11-26 =
+* Add a setting to open links in a new tab.
 * Update the minimum required WordPress version to 6.0.
 * Remove the URLs Details API compatibility layer.
 * Only display media position controls for horizontal block style.